419th Fighter Wing: History

 The 419th Group trained in the Reserve for troop carrier operations from 1949 to 1951.

 The Air Force Reserve has maintained a flying mission at Hill Air Force Base for more than 45 years.
 When activated in March 1947, the 419th Group was earmarked to control seven Reserve units, the first of which was a rescue squadron.

 During a two-year period, the 419th Group gained several components, spanning five separate locations and three Air Force organizations.
 Group pilots trained until March 1951 when training ceased and the entire 419th prepared for entry into active service.
-Activated in July 1956 as a component of the Regular Air Force, the group and its three squadrons trained in C-123 Provider assault airlift operations.
+Activated in July 1956 as a component of the Regular Air Force, the group and its three squadrons trained in Fairchild C-123 Provider assault airlift operations.

-Over the next several years, the wing logged missions in the T-33 Shooting Star, F-80 Shooting Star, F-84 Thunderjet, C-119 Flying Boxcar, C-124 Globemaster II and C-46 Commando aircraft.
+Over the next several years, the wing logged missions in the Lockheed T-33 Shooting Star, Lockheed F-80 Shooting Star, Republic F-84 Thunderjet, Fairchild C-119 Flying Boxcar, Douglas C-124 Globemaster II and Curtiss C-46 Commando aircraft.